Overview

 An advanced introduction to the study of the empirically based, theoretical debates on the micro and macro causes of violence and armed conflict, and the potential and challenges of peacebuilding.

-Theories of Peace and Conflict (PEAC 501) aims to provide a graduate-level introduction to and analytical assessment of the main theoretical frameworks and approaches employed within the field of Peace Studies as they relate to violent political conflict within, between, and across states.
-Specifically the course explores theoretical explanations for peace and sources of armed conflict within the contemporary international system, and provides a critical analysis of conflict resolution, post-conflict peacebuilding and alternatives to the use of force and violence.
+Theories of Peace and Conflict (PEAC 501) is one of the core papers in the Masters of Peace and Conflict Studies.
+It aims to provide a postgraduate-level introduction to theoretical frameworks and approaches employed within the field of Peace and Conflict Studies and other related theoretical frameworks as they relate to violent conflict within, between, and across states.
+The course explores theoretical explanations for peace and sources of armed conflict, and provides a critical analysis of conflict resolution, post-conflict peacebuilding, and indigenous approaches to peace, conflict, and peacebuilding.
+The cases reviewed in this paper will include the examples in Aotearoa, the Pacific Islands, and beyond.

 About this paper